devleaks/followthegreens/docs/plugin.md

 FtG won’t ask you to fly to your holding position.
 Yet.
 (🤔 we may here have a definite path for improvement in a future release.)

-Follow the greens 4D is an A-SMGCS Level 4 compliant experimental system only used at X-Plane airports.
+Follow the greens 4D is an A-SMGCS Level 4 compliant experimental system only available at X-Plane airports.
 Your local muni included.

 Could it be simpler?
 Follow the greens.
 Try to catch the rabbit.
+And you'll never miss your priceless time slot.

+## Thank You

+Follow the greens 4D is no longer a single person effort.

+furrer41 and ShaneDD191 have actively contributed to Follow the greens 4D.

 ## What's New in Release 2